 Click here to buy these EPOS I Sennheiser GAME ONE Gaming Headset available at Amazon (affiliate link takes you to Amazon.com).

 5#.
 Logitech G933 Artemis Spectrum – Best Design

 This is the current price of these Logitech G933 Artemis Spectrum available at Amazon (affiliate link takes you to Amazon.com).

 The Logitech G933 is another multi-functional headset that offers a wide range of versatility when it comes to performance and connectivity.
 Although it’s sold as a wireless headset, it comes with all the necessary cables to be used as a wired option that’s compatible with different gaming devices.

 Moreover, the Dolby Surround Sound makes it an outstanding headset for Rainbow Six Siege, especially when it comes to battling effects and firing sounds.
 Unfortunately, you shouldn’t expect much accuracy when it comes to spotting your enemy’s exact location.

-As the title indicates, the headset’s design is what makes it stand out between the other models on the list.
-It features a LightSync technology with a customizable RGB lighting.
+As the title indicates, the headset’s design is what makes it stand out from the other models on the list.
+It features LightSync technology with customizable RGB lighting.
 Of course, this comes at the expense of the battery life, cutting it down to 8 hours instead of the standard 12 hours you get when you’re not using the feature.